Advanced Data Structures in Java Coursera Quiz Answers

 Q4.
 Have you written methods that take parameters, both with and without return values?

 Q5.
-Have you authored classes (or methods in classes) which were part of a specific inheritance hierarchy?
+Have you authored classes (or methods in classes) that were part of a specific inheritance hierarchy?
 In other words, have you worked with classes which “extend” other classes or classes which “implement” an interface?

 Q6.
 Have you written code that manipulates (i.e. accesses and/or changes the values in) arrays in Java?
 E.g.